simone2235/photos/README.md

 npm run dev

 When the database is also functional, you will have your app.
 Inside my app, you will find another README with additional information.
+In the database, we already have test users, user: simone p: simone1234, user: michele p: michele1234, each of whom has uploaded 2 photos.
+The photos are automatically saved in the public folder in the backend, so if we want to have an app without uploads, we simply need to delete them from the folder and from the database.

 ITA